shadowjay1/AqPvP/README.md

 This will effectively reduce the skill/clickiness required for simple melee combat, making melee combat one of the easiest of the classes to master.

 **Unchanged aspects of combat:**
-Currently Bows and vanilla potions are unchanged for the fighter class.
+Currently bows and vanilla potions are unchanged for the fighter class.

 ### Potion Launcher